j10sanders/j10sanders.github.io/_posts/2016-12-01-pocket-chip-music-server.md

 <!--description-->

-Do you have, or want, a Pocket Chip?
+Do you have, or want, a [Pocket Chip](https://getchip.com/pages/pocketchip)?
 Do you have a Chromecast Audio for each of the speaker setups in your house?
 If you answered "yes" to the first question and "no" to the second, then this tutorial is for you! 📻

 I also answered "yes" to the first question and "no" to the second.
 And I wanted a way to stream any music I can play on my phone, to my home speakers.
 I have a Marshall Stanmore speaker that has Bluetooth built in, but Bluetooth sucks: pairing can be a pain, especially if you want to switch which device is controlling the music (like when you have guests over).
-Also, Bluetooth reception sucks - I can't bring my phone with me to my bedroom and expect uninterrupted audio in my living room.
+Also, Bluetooth reception  can be shoddy - I can't bring my phone with me to my bedroom and expect uninterrupted audio in my living room.
 This is a major downer when I have people over -- my phone has to stay in the living room, so I end up just plugging it in Auxiliary Input.
-But since I setup Mopidy + GMusic + web extensions on my Pocket CHIP, those days are over.
+But ever since I setup Mopidy + GMusic + web extensions on my Pocket CHIP, those days are over.

 ![]({{site.baseurl}}/assets/img/speaker.jpg)

 <br>

-If you would like to do this yourself, and you are a Spotify subscriber, I recommend checking out this post by one of the CHIP developers, pnyboer, which shows you how to configure Mopidy for Spotify use: [https://bbs.nextthing.co/t/calling-any-spotify-users/6430/6](https://bbs.nextthing.co/t/calling-any-spotify-users/6430/6).
-I would add a caveat to his post: Don't bother changing the `[mpd]` section of your mopidy config file.
-If you don't know what an mpd is, you don't need to worry about it to get your Pocket Chip functioning as a music server for your domain, so don't worry about it if you don't care to.
+If you would like to do this yourself, and you are a Spotify subscriber, I recommend checking out [this post](https://bbs.nextthing.co/t/calling-any-spotify-users/6430/6) by one of the CHIP developers, pnyboer, which shows you how to configure [Mopidy](https://www.mopidy.com/) for Spotify use.
+I would add some caveats to his post: Don't bother changing the `[mpd]` section of your mopidy config file.
+If you don't know what an mpd is, you won't need to configure it to get your Pocket Chip functioning as a music server for your domain, so don't worry about it if you don't care to.
 I also don't recommend using MPoD, or any MPD interface from your phone, since it will be a pain for guests in your apartment to have to download an app to be able to control the music.

 For non-Spotify subscribers, like me (I use Google Music), here is a full tutorial.
-Full disclosure: I'm copying some sections of [pynboer's](https://bbs.nextthing.co/users/pnyboer/activity) comment so you don't have to jump between parts of his tutorial and mine.
+Full disclosure: I'm copying some sections of [pynboer's comment](https://bbs.nextthing.co/users/pnyboer/activity) so you don't have to jump between parts of his tutorial and mine.

 <br>